IVIanuu/injekt/README.md

 ```

 # How injectables will be resolved
-1. Injekt collects all provided injectables in the current scope
+1. Injekt looks at all provided injectables in the current scope
-e.g. local variables, function parameters, enclosing classes, injectables in the current package and so on:
+e.g. enclosing local variables, function parameters, classes, injectables in the current package and so on:
 ```kotlin
 suspend fun main() {
   @Provide val dispatcher: IoDispatcher = ...